 About Fits

-Fix That Shirt isn’t just a mobile app, it is a project to disrupt how we actually consume fashion with an aim to make fashion more environmentally sustainable and socially responsible as an industry.
-We are laying the foundations for fashion aftersales enabling people to repair, mend and upcycle their existing fashion wardrobes and making their clothes last much longer.
+Fix That Shirt isn't just a mobile app; it's a whole project aiming to revolutionize the way we consume fashion, making it more eco-friendly and equitable.
+We're laying the foundations for fashion aftermarket by empowering people to repair, alter, and upcycle their existing wardrobes, making their clothes last much longer.

 We are an international team based in Paris with partner support Milanese, and we are also accelerated by the European Union..
 And with a vision to become a global reference for mending culture and clothing alteration services, we are on a constant mission to raise awareness about the mending culture in fashion as a radical and political act though our informative blog, and by connecting people in a seamless practical experience through our Fits mobile app.

-Well, Robert Swan once said, “The greatest threat to our planet is the belief that someone else will save it.”
+Robert Swan once said, “The greatest threat to our planet is the belief that someone else is going to save it.”

-Fueled by over consumption and fast fashion, the glamourous image of the industry has started to fade as more vital issues like climate change among other social and environmental concerns are being raised, questioning the role that the industry has played.
+Fueled by overconsumption and fast fashion, the glamorous image of the industry has begun to fade as more vital issues such as climate change, among other social and environmental concerns, have gained importance, calling into question the role played by the industry.

 Read the full story on our blog